42triangles/ms-offcrypto-writer/README.md

 ## Contributing
 PRs are open; this is specifically aims to be a very simple and easy to audit implementation.
-A more complete implementation that includes reading as well, plus a lot more features & configurability, is in the works though - if you're interested in working on that instead, please send me an email at 42triangles@tutanota.com!
+A more complete implementation that includes reading as well, plus a lot more features & configurability, is in the works though (though most of my time has gone elsewhere this year for now) - if you're interested in working on that instead, please send me an email at 42triangles@tutanota.com!

 ### The `src/encryption_info.xml` file
 If you need to edit this, you may want to do it in a binary editor.